F.A.Q.s (Frequently Asked Questions)

 Q: What other spaces do I have access to?

-A: There are a ton of communal areas shared by the house, which include an industrial kitchen, dining room, breakfast nook, piano parlor, living room, roof-top patio, side garden, laundry room, several bathrooms, and multiple other nooks throughout the house.
+A: There are a ton of communal areas shared by the house, which include an industrial kitchen, dining room, piano parlor, bike parking, living room, roof-top patio, side garden, laundry room, several bathrooms, and multiple other nooks throughout the house.

 Q: Is cooking allowed?